mpustovoi/CopyWorld/README.md

 ## Disclaimer

-I made this as a way to learn mixins so do not expect high quality code or anything
+I made this as a way to learn mixins and it was made in a rush so if you have any issues or suggestions please report them to me :)